chantellechan1/emoji-picker/README.md

 4. `npm start`

 ## frontend
+This directory holds the frontend UI for the emoji-picker project.
 - use chakra UI for grid
 - used https://emoji-api.com/emojis api to GET emojis
 - use String.fromCodePoint(`0x${code_point_from_api}) to display emoji